povsister/scp/README.md

 ## Features
 * Copy file from local to remote.
+* Copy file from remote to local.
 * Copy from buffer to remote file. (e.g: copy from `bytes.Reader`)
+* Copy from remote file to buffer. (e.g: copy to `os.Stdout`)
 * Recursively copy directory from local to remote.
+* Recursively copy directory from remote to local.
 * Set permission bits for transferred files.
 * Set timeout/context for transfer.
 * Preserve the permission bits and modification time at transfer.
 * No resources leak. (e.g: goroutine, file descriptor)
 * Low memory consuming for transferring huge files.
 * TODO:
-  * Copy file from remote to local file/buffer.
-  * Recursively copy remote directory to local.
   * Transfer speed limit.
   * Performance benchmark/optimization for lots of small files.
 * Won't support: